Best Hand Pruners / Pruning Shears: Guide & Recommendations

-Dramm makes some nice pruners and snips for light-duty gardening use.
+Dramm has discontinued their cutting tool lines but you can still find them online so we’ve included them here because they have some very nice pruners and snips for light-duty gardening use.
 Plus they come in a range of bright, fun colors.
 With stainless steel blades to resist rust, a latch to keep the blades locked, and a 1/4″ cutting capacity, these are best used for deadheading, cutting flowers, or handling very thin branches; perfect for balcony gardens.
 Priced under $20.

 If you liked this review, please sign up for our monthly newsletter to get new reviews, special offers and giveaways.

 |How to remove sap from pruner blades (video)|